 The payout percentage of the trust must be at least 5% and can go higher as long as the charitable deduction does not drop below 10% of the amount transferred.
-The payouts of most Harvard-managed trusts range from 5% to 6.5%.
+Most Harvard-managed trusts distribute between 5% and 6.5%.

 When you fund a charitable remainder trust, you will receive a charitable income tax deduction for a portion of the funding amount, typically 30% to 40% of the amount you transfer.

 How Do Charitable Remainder Trusts Work?